 To give you an idea of its performance straight off the bat (full reviews will be here shortly), AMD gave me some figures comparing the Ryzen 7 2700X to Intel’s flagship Core i7-8700K Coffee Lake CPU.
 In gaming performance, the Ryzen 7 2700X is around 5% slower than the Core i7 (taken over an average of 12 games at 1080p on Ultra settings, according to AMD, although details on the exact graphics card they used were sadly lacking), but comes out much better when used with creative applications such as Blender and Handbrake, giving you a speed boost of around 20%.
 The same figures also apply to the top-end Ryzen 5 2600X when compared to Intel’s Core i5-8600K.

 I will, of course, be testing the Ryzen 7 2700X myself very soon to see how these figures stack up, but when you consider the Ryzen 7 2700X costs $40 less than the Core i7-8700K (and comes with a cooler in the box), the amount you save may just be worth that small trade-off in gaming performance.
 Then again, if you’re already spending north of $300 on a processor, is another $40 really going to make much of a difference?
-We’ll have to wait and see.
+Have a read of our AMD Ryzen 7 2700/2700X review to find out.

 The pair of Ryzen 5 CPUs, meanwhile, consist of the following: